 Alarm is growing in the Treasury and the coalition over the state of the economy, but Mr Osborne and his officials insist there is no need yet for a plan B on austerity.

 If he can U-turn on QE, why’s he not willing to contemplate a U-turn on Plan B?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.